 Job seekers without a rich work history to draw upon must rely on these elements when crafting their resumes.
 While it may seem that they are at a disadvantage, by offering a strong initial statement, being innovative with content and structure, and tying everything together with a professional resume layout, inexperienced applicants can still dazzle recruiters.

 Make a strong initial statement

 Opinions vary on whether and when to include an objective and/or resume summary statement at the beginning of a resume.
 A summary statement is intended to give a snapshot of who you are and what you offer.
 It’s like an elevator pitch for yourself, distilling your resume down to a sentence or two.
 By contrast, a resume objective statement conveys your goals in applying for the position.

 Many recruiters feel that the objective has fallen out of fashion and would rather see a summary statement.
-However, one of the notable exceptions is for people just entering the workforce, i.e., students.
+However, one of the notable exceptions is for people just entering the workforce, e.g.: students.

 This can leave students somewhat confused, but there’s an easy solution: A hybrid of sorts.
 At the top of your resume, you can offer a statement that summarizes your educational background, your skills and where you want to go in your career.
 You also don’t have to label this content as being either a “summary statement” or “objective.”
 It can live on its own just after your contact information and before the core content.

 Here’s an example of a strong initial statement for a recent accounting graduate:

 “Recent accounting graduate with practical financial analysis skills developed through project-based experience.
 Looking to apply knowledge of statement reconciliation and bookkeeping methods as a Junior Analyst.”